Fair Value Measurements

 Valuation techniques that are appropriate to the circumstances, and for which sufficient data are available, should be used to measure fair value.
 ASC 820 identifies the following three valuation approaches:

-Income Approach – A valuation technique that converts future amounts (e.g., cash flows, or income and expenses) to a single current (i.e., discounted) amount.
-The fair value measurement is determined on the basis of the value indicated by current market expectations about those future amounts.
+Income approach – A valuation technique that converts future amounts (e.g., cash flows, or income and expenses) to a single current (i.e., discounted) amount.
+Management determines the fair value measurement on the basis of the value indicated by current market expectations about those future amounts.

-Cost Approach – A valuation technique that reflects the amount that would currently be required to replace the service capacity of an asset (i.e., current replacement cost).
+Cost approach – This approach is a valuation technique reflecting the amount that would currently be required to replace the service capacity of an asset (i.e., current replacement cost).

 The objective of using a valuation technique is to estimate the price at which an orderly transaction to sell the asset or to transfer the liability would take place between market participants at the measurement date under current market conditions.
-Evaluation of the merits of the valuation techniques should be done to determine which one to apply or whether to weight the results of different valuation techniques.
+Management should evaluate the merits of the valuation techniques to determine which one to apply or whether to weight the results of different valuation techniques.

 When determining the fair value of a nonfinancial asset, it is important to base the measurement on the asset’s highest and best use.